How To: Use Attributes

 In the above example, it was necessary to add an attribute tag, create the attribute, add an attribute node and assign the attribute name to the node.

-You can now drag and drop a tag directly into the node editor.
+You can now drag and drop a tag (in the above example, the vertex map tag) directly into the node editor.
 If you do this, the following steps are done automatically:

 - an attribute tag is added to the object

 - a new attribute is added to the attribute tag and the correct tag assigned to that attribute

 - a new attribute node is created in the node editor and the attribute name assigned to that tag